LLC Business License: What It Is & How To Apply (Update Jun. 2026)

 What Is An LLC Business License?

-- General business licenses: These apply to all LLCs regardless of their operating location and industry.
+• General business licenses – Apply regardless of your operating location and industry.

 LLC State-Level Business Licenses